We Hereby Refuse is accompanied by a free online Educators Guide suited for grades 6-12.

 This Educators Guide is produced by the Wing Luke Museum of the Asian Pacific American Experience with a Confinement Sites Grant from the US Department of the Interior, National Park Service.

-Additional funding for the Educators Guide is provided by the George and Sakaye Aratani “Community Advancement Research Endowment,” or Aratani C.A.R.E.
-Awards, from the UCLA Asian American Studies Center.
+Additional funding for the Educators Guide is provided by the George and Sakaye Aratani “Community Advancement Research Endowment,” or Aratani CARE Award, and the UCLA Asian American Studies Center.
 Our thanks to all our funders.